Skip to main content

 • This has been shown to capture higher level semantic information and generalizes well to downstream tasks

-• Allows for a similar style as BERT where we train a generic model and fine tune it later on
+• Allows for a similar style as BERT where you train a generic model and fine tune it later on

 Self Supervised